mrhenrike/MikrotikAPI-BF/README.md

 Because the port 8291/TCP is only possible to authenticate using the Winbox tool (at least by now ;), we realized the need of develop a tool to perform dictionary-based attacks over the API port (8728/TCP), in order to allow the pentester to have another option to try to gain access

+## Disclaimer
+Usage of these software for attacking targets without prior consent is illegal.
+It's the end user's responsibility to obey all applicable laws.
+The developer is not responsible for any misuse of these functions.

 ## License
 MIT License - see [LICENSE](LICENSE) file.